 Knowing that relationships and social connection are arguably MORE important than food and exercise.
 Being part of that positive support system on your health journey

 Why we don’t set health goals based on weight

 Setting goals based on weight alone doesn’t take into account that health can be achieved at any body size and often it implies that size is the only valuable indicator of health.
 This is often a focus in our health care system, setting ‘target BMIs’ for patients.

 This happens frequently with our NAFLD (non-alcoholic fatty liver disease) patients.
 We understand the doctor may have prescribed a target BMI.
 What we want to shift the focus to is health behaviours and values.
-Weight is an outcome (one that isn’t totally in our control, as we’re led to believe!) not a goal.
+Weight is an outcome, and one that isn’t totally in our control, as we’re led to believe!

-While you might be prescribed weight loss by a doctor, and have a weight loss goal in mind – we take a bit of a different approach to that – challenging some beliefs around health and bodies, while also recognizing its completely normal desire to have.
+While you might be prescribed weight loss by a doctor, and have a weight loss goal in mind – we take a bit of a different approach to that.
+We like to challenge some beliefs around health and bodies, while also recognizing its completely normal desire to have.
 Let’s talk about what’s missing when we prescribe weight loss as a goal.

 What’s Missing From the ‘Prescribe a Weight Loss Amount’ Conversation?